srinidhi621/Market-Sentinel/PROJECT_PLAN.md

 	•	You can:
 	•	POST /events/scan to get events.
+	•	GET /events/catalog to browse events.
-	•	POST /events/{id}/briefing to get JSON briefings via HTTP.
+	•	POST /events/{id}/briefing to get JSON briefings via HTTP (with selected news mode).

 ⸻

 Phase 5 – Multimodal Charts + PDF Briefings

-Objective: Generate candlestick charts, feed images into the model (if supported), and produce a PDF “Risk Briefing.”
+Objective: Generate candlestick charts, feed images into the model (if supported), and produce a PDF “Risk Briefing” with evidence and annotations.

 Tasks:
 	1. Chart generation
 	•	Implement sentinel_data/charts/generator.py:
 	•	generate_candlestick_chart(symbol: str, df: pd.DataFrame, event: RiskEvent) -> Path
 	•	Use mplfinance:
-	•	Plot a 30–60 minute window around the event.
+	•	Plot a 30–60 minute (intraday) or multi-day window around the event.
+	•	Annotate start/end, gap bars, and notable highs/lows.
 	•	Save PNG to charts/ with a stable naming convention.
 	2. Multimodal model usage
 	•	Update azure_client and briefing_generator to support image input (if available for the chosen Azure model).
 	•	Prompt:
-	•	Instruct the model to use both the chart and the numerical and news context to explain the event.
+	•	Instruct the model to use chart, numerical stats, and headlines to explain the event.
 	3. PDF service
 	•	Implement sentinel_api/services/pdf_service.py:
 	•	Build an HTML template (Jinja) including:
 	•	Event metadata.
 	•	AI summary and drivers.
-	•	Top news headlines with URLs.
+	•	Top news headlines with URLs and timestamps.
-	•	Embedded chart image.
+	•	Embedded chart image with annotations.
+	•	Evidence block (stats used).
 	•	Render HTML to PDF with weasyprint (or reportlab if needed).
 	•	Save PDF to briefings/ as <event_id>_briefing.pdf.
 	4. API extension